 When a user stores data in a SQL server, then the data are stored inside the database in tabular format.
 Because in RDBMS, the tables are the fundamental database that stores the data in rows and columns.

 Lets us take an example to understand the concept.
-Suppose we have a student table.
-Each row will be treated as a student’s record, and each table column contains the corresponding student’s information: ID Number, Name, Address, Class, and many more.
+Suppose we have created a student table.
+Then each row will be treated as a student’s record, and each table column will contain the corresponding student’s information like, ID Number, Name, Address, Class, and many more.

-Rows: If you want to add data to a row in the database, you can do so by executing an SQL query.
-The primary key for each row is a unique value, which helps avoid data duplication.
+Rows: If you want to add data to a row in the database table, you can execute an SQL query.
+If the table has a primary key for any column, then in each row, that column will have a unique value, which helps avoid data duplication.

-Columns: The columns of each table hold some specific attribute information and properties like Datatype and range.
-And also, some tables have the primary key, which helps in identifying an entity uniquely.
+Columns: Each table contains specific attribute information and properties like Datatype and range.
+And also, some tables have the primary key, which helps identify an entity uniquely.
 If we take the Student table, then we can take the ID number column as our primary key because that’s unique for each record.

 Benefits of using SQL database